twbs/bootstrap/docs/layout/grid.md

 ## Auto-layout columns

-When flexbox support is enabled, you can utilize breakpoint-specific column classes for equal-width columns.
-Add any number of `.col-{breakpoint}`s for each breakpoint you need and every column will be the same width.
+Utilize breakpoint-specific column classes for equal-width columns.
+Add any number of unit-less classes for each breakpoint you need and every column will be the same width.

 ### Equal-width